agiannell/smash-bros-battle/README.md

 ## Technologies

-This project built with React, Node.js, and Express.
+This project was built with React, Node.js, and Express.

 ## Use